Raya679/gsoc/docs/index.md

 ## Future Scope
-- **Complete UI Integration:** Moving forward, a key focus will be on fully integrating the user interface (UI) to provide a seamless and intuitive experience for end-users.
 - **Updates to the LLM Model:** Continuously updating and refining the LLM model to enhance output quality and minimize hallucinations.

 ## Conclusion